ArtHitParade

 Intro

 The extraordinary domination of the Ferrari 250 from 1955 had been supported by an excellent adaptation to competition regulations.
 The 250 GTO, produced mostly in 1962 and 1963, is registered in the Grand Touring class.
-The next model is the Ferrari 250 LM berlinetta unveiled at the Paris Motor Show in November 1963.
-LM means Le Mans.

 The 250 GTO had been narrowly GT homologated.
-The O letter in GTO, which means Omologato, reveals the problems met by Ferrari to maintain their competitiveness while respecting all the rules.
+The O letter in GTO, which means Omologato, reflects the problems met by Ferrari to maintain their competitiveness while respecting all the rules.
 Ferrari's argument that it is a variant of the 250 GT SWB berlinetta is technically difficult to counter.

 Ferrari indeed improves his models, but the high end is too elitist.
 Race regulating organisms harden against him the rules of Grand Touring, which must be based on a commercial production exceeding 100 units.
 Unqualified cars enter the Prototype category with more powerful competitors.

-Ferrari is unable to obtain the GT homologation for the LM.
+Ferrari fails to obtain the GT homologation for the LM.
 Officials have not been duped.
-It is not really a GT because it is derived from the 250 P prototypes with a 3-liter engine launched in 1963 for track competition.
+It is not really a GT because it is derived from the 250 P prototypes.
 The LM should also not be a 250 because its 3.3-liter engine is better ranked in the new Ferrari 275 class opened at the same time.

 32 Ferrari 250 LM are built, most of them in 1964.
 The body is made by Scaglietti on a design by Pininfarina.
-They are primarily intended for the track.
+They are not intended for road use.

 1